tjhickey724/SpecsGradingApp/MLA-architecture.md

 * students can see which skills they have mastered and which they still need to master
 * instructors can see mastery data for all students in the class

+## Peer Review
+* the instructor can specify that a particular problem can be peer reviewed by students in the class
+* the Teaching Asssistants use the same peer review features to grade the porblems, but their responses are inserted into the students answer document as the official grade